Skip to main content

 Growth Hormone Peptide Therapy

 Beyond sex hormones, specific peptide therapies can play a role in systemic recalibration, with indirect and direct benefits for cardiovascular health.
-Growth hormone-releasing peptides (GHRPs) stimulate the body’s natural production of (GH), which declines with age.
+Growth hormone-releasing peptides (GHRPs) stimulate the body’s natural production of growth hormone (GH), which declines with age.
 GH and its downstream mediator, insulin-like growth factor 1 (IGF-1), influence body composition, metabolic regulation, and tissue repair, all of which impact cardiovascular resilience.

 Key peptides used in these protocols include: